 ISP 650P

-Educational Research Involving Human Subjects
+Research Involving Human Subjects

 PURPOSE

 States procedures for ethical educational research when using human subjects.

 SUMMARY

 Educational research is defined as data collection and analysis that is assembled with the intent of peer review by groups or individuals outside of Clackamas Community College.
 Clackamas Community College understands the importance of educational research and the impact research findings have on curriculum and the human condition.
 Additionally, Clackamas Community College understands more broadly the history of scientific research using human subjects and recognizes the importance of ensuring ethical behavior when conducting educational research using human subjects.